Black Friday deals 2020: Best offers from Gtech, Now TV, Nintendo and more

 Reduced by 20 per cent down to a steal of £796, “it is excellent quality and feels very safe and sturdy.
 The design is beautiful and we loved the luxury elements such as the leatherette handlebar and chrome details.”
 Ensure you don’t miss out on this pushchair upgrade.

-Amazon has slashed the price of Samsung’s popular earphones by nearly half, making this a seriously competitive Black Friday deal.
+Amazon has slashed the price of Samsung’s popular earphones by nearly 30 per cent, making this a seriously competitive Black Friday deal.
 Our technology editor, David Phelan, put them head to head with the Apple AirPod Pros.

 While the AirPods came up top, Phelps was pleasantly surprised at the new and improved Samsung earbuds: “When last year’s model launched, they didn’t sound great, though a quick bunch of updates sorted that out.
 Even so, they weren’t the best-sounding in-ears around.
 This year, it’s all changed, with significantly improved audio quality, tuned by AKG, a hi-fi company now owned by Samsung.